nathanhsjc/configure-ad/README.md

 Verify the name by clicking "Check Names" and click Ok.
 The user has been successfully added to the group.

+### 3. **Account Lockouts and Password Resets**

+Active Directory has a great usage when it comes to accounts that are locked.

+Accounts can be locked out due to various factors such as incorrect passwords, expired passwords, service account misconfigurations.
+Fortunately in Active Directory we are able to reset passwords and fix locked accounts.

 ### 3. **Group Policy Management**
    - **Security Policies**: Enforce company-wide security policies like password length, screen lock timers, etc.
    - **Automated Configuration**: Apply system configurations automatically.